 Uncomfortably crowded hutong with awesome architecture near my hostel just off Qianmen walking street.

 Girl wearing a popular “FxCK SCHOOL” shirt.
 She had no idea what the shirt meant or why I wanted to take a picture of it.

 Thought I’d try taking a shortcut to get from point A to point B but ended up getting lost for at least an hour wandering through this tiny, narrow maze of a residential hutong.

-Colorful decorations spoiled by shadows on the side of someone’s house in aforementioned long and winding narrow hutong.
+Colorful decorations spoiled by shadows on the side of someone’s house in the aforementioned long and winding narrow hutong.

 Are you Hong Enough?

 A lovely traditional Chinese facade

 Tiananmen – The gate to the Imperial City.
 In the center of the Imperial City is the Forbidden City which served as the ceremonial and political center of the Chinese government as well as the home of emperors for 500 years during the Ming and Qing Dynasties.

 A “huabiao,” which is a sort of Chinese ceremonial totem pole in front of Meridian Gate – the entrance to The Forbidden City.
 The Forbidden City’s interior consists of 980 buildings and covers 7,800,000 square feet.